The Strays (film): Production

 The film was produced by Valentina Brazzini, Tristan Goligher and Rob Watson.
 Emilie Levienaise-Farrouch composed the score.

 Principal photography took place between September and November 2021, in London, Suffolk and Berkshire.

 Release

 The Strays was released on Netflix on 22 February 2023.

+Reception

+Metacritic, which uses a weighted average, assigned the film a score of 58 out of 100, based on five critics, indicating "mixed or average" reviews.